nordeim/st-mary-of-angels/st-mary-of-angels_SKILL.md

 ---
-name: st-joseph-bt
+name: st-mary-of-angels
-display_name: St Joseph's Church (Bukit Timah) — Singapore
+display_name: Church of St Mary of the Angels — Bukit Batok
-version: 1.3.0
+version: 1.1.0
-last_updated: 2026-08-29T09:30Z
+last_updated: 2026-08-30
-project_state: static SPA — 16 files / 92 unit tests + 35 E2E green (ported from rothershrine v1.3.0, harness + E2E rewritten for Bukit Timah; 2026-08-28 audit remediation: mobile drawer same-route close fix + fetchPriority heroes + doc contract repair; 2026-08-28 "Sacred Motion" UI/UX package: staged hero entrances, animated accordion/dropdown/drawer, card-lift system, link underline, timeline halo, BackToTop, aria-current nav states, 44px targets; 2026-08-29 remediation: SafeImage fallback reset, jsdom harness unconditional mocks, Ministries 44px pills, AAA contrast, Layout timeout cleanup, Button rel+regex hardening; 2026-08-29 "Sacred Polish" Round-2: dark CTA-band h2 cream (WCAG 1.26:1 rendered → 17.5:1 AAA), head completeness (favicon.svg/theme-color/OG+image/twitter card/Church JSON-LD), keyed page-in route transitions, gold scroll-progress rail + BackToTop progress ring (shared useScrollProgress), mobile drawer aria-current + stagger + gold active states, themed scrollbar; 2026-08-29 R-02: canonical origin in site.ts + og:url/og:image drift guard), lint+typecheck+test+test:e2e+build green, singlefile deploy (pinned exact, pnpm 11)
+project_state: "static SPA — 16/92 +35 E2E green — port of www.stmary.sg, second hop Rother→St Joseph (src.orig) → St Mary (src)"
-verified: pnpm lint 0 + pnpm typecheck 0 + pnpm test 16/92 + pnpm test:e2e 35 + pnpm build 390.33kB gzip 114.01kB → dist/index.html + dist/images/8
+verified: pnpm lint 0 + pnpm typecheck 0 + pnpm test 16/92 + pnpm test:e2e 35 + pnpm build → dist/index.html + dist/images/8
 stack: react 19.2.8 / vite 7.3.6 / tailwind 4.3.3 (@tailwindcss/vite 4.1.17) / typescript 5.9.3 / react-router 7.18.2 / singlefile 2.3.3 / eslint 9.39.5 flat / vitest 3.2.6 jsdom / testing-library 16.2.0 / playwright 1.55.1 chromium (35 E2E green)
 rendering: static SPA (HashRouter, no SSR)
 data_layer: file-backed typed arrays in src/data/* + const site object
 deploy: vite-plugin-singlefile → dist/index.html + dist/images/ → GH Pages / S3 (publicDir copy — not inlined)
-port_provenance: Singapore port of https://stjoseph-bt.org.sg/ — St Joseph's Church (Bukit Timah), 620 Upper Bukit Timah Road, Singapore 678116 — second-oldest Catholic parish; the Rother Shrine original is NOT present in this repository (never committed) — lineage in docs/porting.md
+port_provenance: Singapore port of https://www.stmary.sg/ — Church of St Mary of the Angels, 5 Bukit Batok East Ave 2, Singapore 659918 — Franciscan parish since 1970 (Portiuncula, OFM Custody of St Anthony); lineage Rother Shrine → St Joseph BT (src.orig) → St Mary of the Angels (src) — see Appendix D
 ---

-# `st-joseph-bt` — Engineering Skill
+# `st-mary-of-angels` — Engineering Skill

-> **How to use this document:** This is the single-source-of-truth for any future agent extending, debugging, onboarding, or replicating the St Joseph's Church (Bukit Timah) port.
+> **How to use this document:** This is the single-source-of-truth for any future agent extending, debugging, onboarding, or replicating the Church of St Mary of the Angels port.
 Read §§ 1–4 for identity and constraints, §5 for where to put code, §§ 9–11 before shipping, and §§ 15–20 as copy-pasteable contracts.
 Every version, hex, and path is verified against `package.json` / `src/index.css` / `tsconfig.json` / `src/data/*` — if it drifts, fix this file first.

 **Sources of truth:** `README.md` (visitor overview) → `AGENTS.md` (60-sec cheat sheet) → `CLAUDE.md` (deep workflow, 6-phase) → this file (complete distillate).
 If they conflict, trust executable config.
-Note: a `src.orig/` Rother snapshot is **not** part of this repository — its ignore entries in eslint/vite config are inert defensive guards.
+Note: `src.orig/` is the archived St Joseph BT port (Rother → St Joseph → St Mary); its ignore entries in eslint/vite config are active guards — not inert.

+**File name note:** Canonical skill for **St Mary of the Angels** as of 2026-08-30 (`st-mary-of-angels_SKILL.md`).
+Legacy lineage file `rothershrine-v2_SKILL.md` is retained as a redirect stub — do not edit it independently; all future updates go here.

-**Migration note:** This file is the Bukit Timah distillate of `rothershrine-v2_SKILL.md` v1.3.0 (2026-08-27).
-The sectional skeleton (§§ 1–20 + Appendices + Quick Ref) is preserved verbatim; all Rother Shrine narrative has been replaced with facts verified against `src/App.tsx` / `src/data/content.ts` / `src/data/nav.ts` / `src/data/site.ts` / `public/images/`.
-See Appendix D for the full port diff.
+**Migration note:** This file is the St Mary of the Angels distillate of `rothershrine-v2_SKILL.md` v1.3.0 and the St Joseph BT intermediate (src.orig).
+The sectional skeleton (§§ 1–20 + Appendices + Quick Ref) is preserved verbatim; all parish narrative is verified against `src/App.tsx` / `src/data/content.ts` / `src/data/nav.ts` / `src/data/site.ts` / `public/images/`.
+Second hop: Rother Shrine → St Joseph BT (archived as `src.orig/`) → St Mary of the Angels (src).
+See Appendix D for the full second-hop diff.

 ---